MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/what-s-new/what-s-deprecated-or-removed-from-SharePoint-Server-Subscription-Edition.md

 ### Lists web service APIs for Groove sync app

-Lists web service APIs for Groove sync app is removed but will remain supported for SharePoint Server Subscription Edition.
+Lists web service APIs for Groove sync app are removed but will remain supported for SharePoint Server Subscription Edition.
 Customers are recommended to explore Microsoft [OneDrive sync app](https://support.microsoft.com/office/sync-files-with-onedrive-in-windows-615391c4-2bd3-4aae-a42a-858262e42a49#bkmk_install) as a potential alternative to lists web service APIs.

 ### PerformancePoint Services

 PerformancePoint Services had a significant dependency on Microsoft Silverlight, which is a technology that will no longer be supported as of October 12, 2021.
 PerformancePoint Services has been removed from SharePoint Server Subscription Edition.
-Customers are recommended to explore Microsoft [PowerBI](https://powerbi.microsoft.com/)as an alternative to PerformancePoint Services as we are making many new business intelligence investments in PowerBI.
+Customers are recommended to explore Microsoft [Power BI](https://powerbi.microsoft.com/)as an alternative to PerformancePoint Services as we are making many new business intelligence investments in Power BI.

 ### Stsadm.exe command line tool